 (iii) have, either as a result of their socio-economic background, status as a member of an historically underrepresented group, or challenging life experiences, overcome substantial obstacles on their journey to graduate school; and/or

 (iv) have lived or worked in a diverse environment; and/or

 (v) have, through their undergraduate education or work experience, demonstrated a commitment to serving historically underprivileged populations and/or the academic study of historically underrepresented populations.

-MA Access Program scholarships offer the following support over the nine months of study at Columbia:
+MA Access Program scholarships offer the following support over the nine months of full-time study (or eighteen months of part-time study) at Columbia:

 Applicants must apply to the MA program in a participating department by the deadline indicated on that department’s website.